-This document presents guidelines for acceptable use of University of Oregon computing resources.
+This document presents policies for acceptable use of University of Oregon computing resources.
 It neither reduces nor expands existing acceptable-use policies, but merely clarifies and illustrates the sorts of behaviors that may result in a response by the university or other interested parties.
-If you have questions about the acceptability of a particular use of computing resources, contact the Office of Information Services at 541-346-1702, and a staff member will assist you in clarifying the issues involved.
+If you have questions about the acceptability of a particular use of computing resources, contact the Chief Information Security Officer (email@example.com) to assist you in clarifying the issues involved.
 While staff members do not provide legal advice, they can help you review technical issues and explain what is generally considered to be acceptable or unacceptable behavior.

 An addendum to this document, “Amendments to State of Oregon Policies on Acceptable Use of State Electronic Information Systems,” outlines the university's departures from statewide acceptable use regulations.
 View the Acceptable Use Policy Addendum.

 Appropriate Use of Computing Resources

 When you are provided access to university computing resources, your use of them may be explicitly or implicitly limited.
 For example, if you are given access to an administrative computing system solely to enter accounting information or prepare class rosters, it is inappropriate for you to use the system to play a compute-intensive online computer game.
 Access to administrative systems should be used solely for the purposes for which the access was provided.